-The WHO has announced a state of emergency concerning the coronavirus which causes the illness COVID-19, and asks companies to take the required precautionary measures immediately in order to protect both employees and the company.
+Some time ago, the WHO has announced a state of emergency concerning the coronavirus which causes the illness COVID-19, and asked companies to take the required precautionary measures in order to protect both employees and the company.
 But what exactly are these recommendations and how can they be put into practice?

 1. Install disinfectant dispensers in the workplace

 Install disinfectant dispensers in the toilet area and in other parts of the workplace.
 Display WHO posters to promote hand washing and combine this with info sessions and communication via the intranet.
 In doing so, you prevent employees whose hands are contaminated going on to infect their eyes, nose or mouth.

 2. Oblige the clean desk policy

 One of the main ways in which COVID-19 spreads is by touching surfaces and objects.
 So, a clean desk policy is now a must.
 Get employees not only to store their possessions and exchange material via antiviral lockers each day, but also to disinfect their own desk, keyboard and telephone.

 Communicate to employees via posters, meetings and intranet that they should keep a distance of two metres when coughing and sneezing.
 Sneezing should be done into the elbow or a paper tissue.
 Provide closed (pedal) bins for their disposal.

 4. Avoid unnecessary daily contact in the reception area